 2 The Staatsrat (canton government) and the municipalities can decree additional tax exemptions.

+WHAT IS THE VISITOR’S TAX?
 WHAT IS THE LEGAL BASIS OF THE TAX IMPOSITION?

 Article 19 defines the tax rate.
 This prevents the tax from being assessed arbitrarily.
 Neither municipalities nor tourist offices are able to override these requirements.